kadelcode/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -la . .. /boot : List directories
-file /tmp/iamafile : Displays what type of data is in iamafile ln -s /bin/ls ./__ls__ : Create a symbolic link
+file /tmp/iamafile : Displays what type of data is in iamafile ln -s /bin/ls ./__ls__ : Create a symbolic link cp -u ./*.html ../ : Copy all .html files from current directory to parent directory